3 Dealership Inventory Management Best Practices

 Make Data-Driven Inventory Decisions

-In today’s rapidly changing automotive market, dealers have an incredibly powerful tool at their disposal: data.
-Locked away in your dealership’s DMS and CRM is a wealth of customer data critical to building and maintaining a profitable used car inventory – especially when acquiring vehicles through trade.
+In today’s rapidly changing automotive market, dealers have a potent tool: Data.
+Locked away in every dealership’s DMS and CRM is a wealth of customer data critical to building and maintaining a profitable used car inventory – especially when acquiring vehicles through trade.

-Ensure your sales leaders are not only staying in-the-know regarding changing consumer demands and preference, but they’re also regularly analyzing your dealership’s customer data to identify localized trends and market demand.
+Ensure your sales leaders are not only staying in the know regarding changing consumer demands and preferences, but they’re also regularly analyzing your dealership’s customer data to identify localized trends and market demand.
 This includes identifying makes and models that have sold consistently well over the last 30-90 days – and which vehicles have sat on your lot the longest.

-Proactive dealerships around the country have taken this one step further by leveraging behavior prediction technology that integrates their CRM, DMS and inventory data.
-The reports generated by these advanced marketing tools, coupled with OEM updates related to their incoming inventory, empower dealers to automatically make data-driven decisions when it comes to their dealership’s inventory based on the wants and needs of their audience in real-time.
+Proactive dealerships nationwide have taken this one step further by leveraging behavior prediction technology that integrates their CRM, DMS and inventory data.
+The reports generated by these advanced marketing tools, coupled with OEM updates related to their incoming inventory, empower dealers to automatically make data-driven decisions when it comes to their dealership’s inventory based on the wants and needs of their audience in real time.

 Maximize Your Current Pre-Owned Vehicle Inventory